-I’ve done cocktail napkins in the past, and you can see those gingham and gold ones // here // but for this month’s challenge I’m going to make them from thrifted napkins and fabric, and then add ribbon trim, edging, bows, etc. These will be so pretty, you won’t want to put them down!
+I’ve done cocktail napkins in the past, and you can see those gingham and gold napkins, or my summer cocktail napkins.
+For these, I’m going to make them from thrifted cloth napkins, and then add ribbon trim, edging, bows, etc. These will be so pretty, you won’t want to put them down!

 *The following product links contain affiliate links.
 Thank you for supporting the brands that make PMQ for two possible.